scaleway/terraform-provider-scaleway/docs/resources/lb_acl.md

 - `match` - (Required) The ACL match rule.
 At least `ip_subnet` or `http_filter` and `http_filter_value` are required.

-    - `ip_subnet` - (Optional) A list of IPs or CIDR v4/v6 addresses of the client of the session to match.
+    - `ip_subnet` - (Optional) A list of IPs, or CIDR v4/v6 addresses of the session client, to match.

     - `http_filter` - (Optional) The HTTP filter to match.
 This filter is supported only if your backend protocol has an HTTP forward protocol.
       It extracts the request's URL path, which starts at the first slash and ends before the question mark (without the host part).
       Possible values are: `acl_http_filter_none`, `path_begin`, `path_end`, `http_header_match` or `regex`.

     - `http_filter_value` - (Optional) A list of possible values to match for the given HTTP filter.
-      Keep in mind that in the case of `http_header_match` the HTTP header field name is case-insensitive.
+      Keep in mind that in the case of `http_header_match` the HTTP header field name is case insensitive.

     - `http_filter_option` - (Optional) If you have `http_filter` at `http_header_match`, you can use this field to filter on the HTTP header's value.